JCSDA/jedi-docs/docs/tutorials/level1/hofx_nrt.rst

 The script to get these background and observation files is already in fv3-bundle.
 But, before we run it, we should find a good place to run our application.
 If you are using an application container, ``fv3-bundle`` is inside the container so that directory is read-only; that will not do.
 Or, if you are using a development container, you could write to it but it is good practice to keep the repository clean of output files.

-So, whichever container you are running in, it's a good idea to copy the files you need over to your home directory that is dedicated to running the tutorial.
-For example:
+So, whichever container you are running in, it's a good idea to copy the files you need over to your home directory that is dedicated to running the tutorial:

 .. code-block:: bash